 The summer months are full of camps, sleepovers, and vacations… and the late nights that come along with those.
-It is perfectly normal for children, even young ones, to have a later bedtime during school break.
+It is perfectly normal for children to have a later bedtime during school break—even if your family is social distancing.
 However, it is important that their bodies have time to readjust to their new sleep schedule ahead of going back to school.

-You’ve probably already educated your kids on the importance of hand-washing after using the bathroom, but it’s important to remind them of the extra need for cleanliness before returning schools—and not just after the bathroom.
+You’ve probably already educated your kids on the importance of handwashing throughout the pandemic, but it’s important to remind them of the extra need for cleanliness before returning schools—and not just after the bathroom.
 Kids should be washing up after the bathroom, before eating, after sneezing or coughing into their hands (which they shouldn’t be doing anyway!), or if they’ve put their hands in their mouth or nose.

 For many young students, they equate a new school year with a new lunchbox.
+(And getting one for kiddos who are doing online learning may help ease the frustration of not getting to see friends for a “normal” school year.)
 Make sure you’re filling it with healthy food options.
 The Mayo Clinic recommends that parents strive to give their kids a balanced diet of protein, fruits, vegetables, grains, and dairy.
 Additionally, you should limit trans fats and foods with added sugar.

 Despite your best efforts to keep your kids germ-free, the reality is they will get sick at some point.
-“A healthy immune system for a kid could be 5-6 colds a year,” Dr. McCann says.
+“A healthy immune system for a kid could [still result in] 5-6 colds a year,” Dr. McCann says.
 “Parents get anxious about kids getting cold viruses, [but] it’s normal for them to get colds when they are young and first starting school.”

 Teach your children that if they’re not feeling well at school, they should speak up.
 If your child is sick, he or she should stay home to prevent spreading germs.
-Seek help from a pediatrician if a fever or cold lasts more than a few days, recommends Dr. McCann.
+Seek help from a pediatrician if they exhibit signs of COVID-19.

-Another important aspect to back-to-school health is a child’s mental health.
+Another important aspect to back-to-school health is a child’s mental health, and that’s more true this year than ever.
 Going to school for a new year or for the first time can be scary and overwhelming.
+Going to school—or having to stay home—during a pandemic only adds to that stress.
 Parents can help their kids by preparing for that anxiety and offering a shoulder to lean on.

 Prepare them by explaining what they can expect and what changes will come with going to school.
 If possible, walk them through the school and their classroom ahead of time.
 Dr. McCann recommends finding picture books that discuss feelings and starting school to help them prepare and understand.